OOI-RCA-APL/ceres/docs/getting-started.md

 This section defines the "components" in our project.
 Components are configurable Python objects that work together to form a data collection system.
 They are the core building blocks of any Ceres project.
 We'll go into more detail later on.

-For now, we declare a component named `connection` as an instance of the standard, built-in component class `TCPConnection`, and provide it with some configuration via `args`.
+For now, we declare a component named `connection` as an instance of the standard, built-in component class `TCPConnection`, and provide it with some configuration via `arguments`.

 This component, globally addressed as `@connection`, will automatically bind to `localhost:4000`, splitting the incoming byte stream into separate messages by new-line.
 Each message will then be assigned a timestamp, associated with the `@connection` address, and stored in the database.